dionhobdy/fortune-cookie/README.md

 ## F E A T U R E S

-As discussed in the concept, the features include 30+ coding projects.
+As discussed in the concept, the features include 100+ coding projects.
 With that is over 300 fortunes to help lift your spirits and a lotto number generator.
 More coding projects and features will be included over time.

 ## N E W F E A T U R E

-###All Difficulty -
+All Difficulty -
 The All difficulty is a simple feature that enables the user freedom of choice.
 This difficulty will generate one coding project from each difficulty.

 ![FORTUNE COOKIE fortune](https://i.imgur.com/vdUL7ke.png)